City looks to tree lightings as signs of hope

 The city of Philadelphia’s holiday celebrations have undergone a 2020 makeover.
-Tree and other lighting ceremonies will be done virtually while retaining all of their pomp and circumstance, according to the City’s Director for Faith-Based and Interfaith Affairs, Rev. Naomi Washington-Leapheart.
+Tree and other lighting ceremonies will be done virtually while retaining all of their pomp and pagentry, according to the city’s director for faith-based and interfaith affairs, the Rev. Naomi Washington-Leapheart.

 “We were committed to continuing to do as much as we could to continue the traditions of celebrating the holidays, particularly because this year has been a really challenging one.
 We wanted people to connect to these holiday experiences as a vision for the future,” she said.

-Washington-Leapheart said the events not only serve as reminders for how far we’ve come as well as the fact that we are all in this together.
+Washington-Leapheart said the events will serve as reminders for how far we’ve come as well as the fact that we are all in this together.

 Washington-Leapheart has been hard at work the past few months planning the holiday celebrations on Boathouse Row and she can’t wait to see it pay off.